Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/gmail-plus-make-your-life-easier.md

 tags:
   - developer
 ---

-3.9 billion users, yes Gmail is massive and has a lot of cool features.
+3.9 billion users.
+Yes, Gmail is massive and has a lot of cool features.

-Today we will be looking at the Gmail + plus action to make your life easier!
+Today we will look at the Gmail + plus action to make your life easier!

-Nowadays, we get so much email and it gets cluttered quickly.
+Nowadays, we get so much email, and it gets cluttered quickly.

 > Note: Check out my article on [achieving Inbox Zero](https://daily-dev-tips.com/posts/a-clear-mind-starts-with-a-clear-inbox/)

 ## Gmail + email address

-In Gmail you get a specific email address let's say:
+In Gmail, you get a specific email address.
+Let's say:

 `info@daily-dev-tips.com` or `chrisbongers@gmail.com`